mikepenz/Android-Iconics/README.md

 ```

 ##3.
 Define IconicsLayoutInflater to enable automatic xml icons detection (optional)
 Set the `IconicsLayoutInflater` as new `LayoutInflaterFactory`.
 This will enable automatic icon detection for `TextViews`,`Buttons`, and allow you to set icons on `ImageView`'s via xml.
 This is compatible with libs which wrap the `baseContext` like [Calligraphy](https://github.com/chrisjenx/Calligraphy).
+This does not work on FAB's please use the `Context-Injection` instead.
 ```java
 @Override
 protected void onCreate(Bundle savedInstanceState) {